hegdepavankumar/Guess-the-Number-Game/README.md

 ## Algorithm for Number guessing game

 Step 1: Create three variables attempt, userGuessNumber, and secretNumber, and initialize them.
-Step 2: Generate a random number and assigned to secretNumber.
+Step 2: Generate a random number and assign it to a secret number.
 Step 3: Start a loop and take user input.
 Step 4: Validate user input and match with the secretNumber.
 Step 5: If userGuessNumber is greater than or less than the secretNumber then print a message to the user.
 Step 6: If userGuessNumber is equal to the secretNumber, then the user wins and exits the game.
-Step 7: If a number of attempts exceeds the limit, exit the game.
+Step 7: If several attempts exceed the limit, exit the game.
 Step 8:Repeat from Step 3.